apostrophecms/docs/docs/reference/module-options.md

 ### `perPage`

-In piece type modules, the `perPage` option, set to an integer, sets the number of pieces that will be returned in each "page" [during `GET` requests](api/pieces.md#get-api-v1-piece-name) that don't specify an `_id`.
+In piece types, the `perPage` option, expressed as an integer, sets the number of pieces that will be returned in each "page" [during `GET` requests](api/pieces.md#get-api-v1-piece-name) that don't specify an `_id`.
 This value defaults to 10.

 #### Example